Manishh09/ng-coding-challenges/docs/ARCHITECTURE.md

-# Monorepo Architecture Decision
+# Monorepo Architecture Overview

 ## Context

-The NgCodingChallenges project is designed to contain multiple Angular coding challenges of varying complexity.
-As the number of challenges grows, we need a scalable architecture that supports independent development, testing, and deployment of each challenge while maintaining a cohesive developer experience.
+The `ng-coding-challenges` project is a scalable platform for hosting multiple Angular coding challenges.
+As the project expands, it requires an architecture that enables independent development, testing, and deployment for each challenge, while promoting code reuse and a unified developer experience.

-## Decision
+## Architectural Decision

-We've decided to structure this project as a monorepo with:
+We have adopted a monorepo structure, leveraging Angular's workspace capabilities to organize:

-1. Individual, standalone Angular applications for each coding challenge
+1. **Standalone Angular applications** for each coding challenge
-2. Shared libraries for common components, services, and models
+2. **Shared libraries** for reusable components, services, and models
-3. A main application that serves as a challenge browser
+3. **A main application** that acts as a challenge browser and entry point

-## Benefits
+## Key Benefits

-This architecture provides several benefits:

-- **Isolation**: Each challenge can have its own dependencies and configuration
+- **Challenge Isolation:** Each challenge is self-contained, with its own dependencies and configuration.
-- **Independent deployment**: Challenges can be built and deployed separately
+- **Independent Deployment:** Challenges can be built, tested, and deployed separately.
-- **Clear boundaries**: Prevents unintended code sharing between challenges
+- **Clear Separation:** Prevents accidental code coupling between challenges.
-- **Better organization**: Makes it easier to find and work on specific challenges
+- **Improved Organization:** Facilitates navigation and maintenance of individual challenges.
-- **Parallel development**: Multiple developers can work on different challenges with fewer conflicts
+- **Parallel Development:** Multiple contributors can work concurrently with minimal merge conflicts.
-- **Simplified testing**: Easier to write and run tests for each challenge in isolation
-- **Code sharing**: Common code can be shared through libraries
+- **Targeted Testing:** Enables focused testing for each challenge.
+- **Code Reuse:** Shared libraries promote reuse of common logic and UI.
-- **Consistent UX**: Shared UI components ensure a consistent user experience
+- **Consistent User Experience:** Shared UI components ensure uniformity across challenges.

-## Implementation
+## Directory Structure

-The monorepo is structured as follows:

 ```
 ng-coding-challenges/
-├── projects/                 # Individual challenge applications
+├── projects/
 │   ├── coding-challenges/    # Main application (challenge browser)
-│   ├── challenge-1/          # Individual challenge application
+│   ├── challenge-1/          # Individual challenge app
-│   ├── challenge-2/          # Individual challenge application
+│   ├── challenge-2/          # Individual challenge app
-│   └── ...
+│   └── ...                   # More challenges
-├── libs/                     # Shared libraries
+├── libs/
 │   └── shared/
 │       ├── ui/               # Shared UI components
 │       ├── models/           # Shared data models